 Simple Distillation VS. Fractional Distillation

 Actually, Fractional Distillation can be regarded as multiple distillations.
 But there are several differences between them, which can be concluded as follows:

-Fractional Distillation is often used to separate components with small boiling point differences, while simple distillation is usually used to separate components with large boiling point difference as well as separate liquids from solid impurities.
+Fractional Distillation is often used to separate components with small boiling point differences, while simple distillation is usually used to separate components with large boiling point differences as well as separate liquids from solid impurities.

 Different Pros and Cons

 Fractional Distillation can purify liquids containing several different components better even though there are small boiling point differences.
-But it requires more energy, slower and more complex than Simple Distillation.
+But it requires more energy, and it is slower and more complex than Simple Distillation.
 So on the other hand, Simple Distillation is faster and simpler, requiring less energy.
 But it can only be used for the separation of relatively pure liquids and there should be a large boiling point differences between components.
 In conclusion, there are various pros and cons between Fractional Distillation and Simple Distillation.

 Equipment Required for Fractional Distillation